 Other options, as you can use for Photo and Square mode are Tilt & shift and Straighten.
 The Tilt & Shift option contains two settings, which are circle and parallel (Pic.
 17, 18).

-A good feature provided by photo app in Xiaomi Mi 8 6GB 128GB (Global version) is the Timer mode, available for all modes except the Panorama.
-You can use the timer in the purpose of a 3-sec or 5-sec picture delay (Pic.
+A good feature provided by the photo app in Xiaomi Mi 8 6GB 128GB (Global version) is the Timer mode, available for all modes except the Panorama.
+You can use the timer for the purpose of a 3-sec or 5-sec picture delay (Pic.
 21).

 It’s good to look at other options: Saturation and Contrast.
 Using them you can adjust your picture on the entry step already.
 Both saturation and contrast can work with each other, giving you about 50 combinations (Pic.
 23 – 26).